-Student Center Fee: This fee is charged at the rate of $9.00 per semester credit hour with a $100.00 maximum for the Fall and Spring Semester and a $50.00 maximum for each summer session for Student Center maintenance.
+Student Center Fee: This fee is charged at the rate of $9.00 per semester credit hour with a $100.00 maximum for the Fall and Spring Semester and a $50.00 maximum for each summer session for Student Center operations, including maintenance.

 Student Service Fee: This fee is charged at the rate of $28.20 per semester credit hour with a $250 maximum.
 It supports various departments in Student Services, as well as student activities such as SGA and CAB.

 University Services Fee: The University Services Fee is charged to students at a varying rate per semester credit hour and covers the cost of academic advising, assessments required for accreditation, scholarships, utility expenses, the TAMIU OneCard program, ID cards, study abroad programs, library collections, safety operations and initiatives, technology infrastructure, hardware and software, instructional enhancement, and the operational and maintenance costs associated with these services.
 The current University Service Fee charged for a specific number of semester credit hours is available on the tuition and fee tables on the Bursar’s website.